Today, online buyers expect to get help in real time.

 Chatbots come with plenty of advanced reporting options.
 For example, you can track how many people start a conversation, what kind of goals they complete, and how many users reach specific messages within your chatbot decision flow.
 You can also export all this data for further analysis.

-Most live chat software also comes with a decent set of reports.
-But they are not as comprehensive or easy to interpret.
+Most live chat software also comes with a decent set of reports, but they are not as comprehensive or easy to interpret.
 That’s because live chat reporting is based on human conversations and the reports can be quite unpredictable.
-Whereas, with chatbots, there are fewer factors that can influence the outcome of every interaction, so the data is more straightforward.
+Whereas with chatbots, fewer factors can influence the outcome of every interaction, so the data is more straightforward.

 This is why chatbots get a clear edge when it comes to analytics and reporting.
 If you want to have full control over your automated customer service flows or A/B test your messages, stick to chatbots.
 Live chat performance analytics are more likely to give you insights into the performance of your individual chat operators—not necessarily the overall quality of your customer support.